zkitty-norika/bunzz_module_audit/doc/ReflectionToken/HowToUse.md

 2. Migrate old token.
 If you are already launched an ERC20 token and you want to upgrade the token to a reflection token, that is possible.
-You just set the old token address as a migrate token address.
+You just set the old token address as a migrate token address calling `migrate`.

 3. onlyOwner can conduct feature function calls.

-## Additional features
+## Feature functions

 ### 1. Fee Tier
 ContractOwner is able to configure the 5 types of fee percent taken from transaction; ecoSystemFee, liquidityFee, txFee, ownerFee, and burnFee.